facebookincubator/velox/velox/docs/develop/checklist-functions.rst

 * Document the added function following alphabetical order.
 * Add the SQL example for each case.
 * Use ``x`` format for the variable.
-* Use different variable name for the input variables and return type.
+* Use different variable name for the input variables and the return type.
-* Discribe the null input behavior.
+* Describe the null input behavior.

 Comment
 -------